 How about walking along with the extensive views of the world’s highest mountains?
 You may not believe and ask yourself, is it even for real?
-Indeed, there’s this distinctive Sandakphu Trek – (the highest peak of West Bengal) in the Eastern Himalayas, which actually give pristine views of the:
+Indeed, there’s this distinctive Sandakphu Trek – (the highest peak of West Bengal) in the Eastern Himalayas, which give pristine views of the:

 with many other peaks in its backdrop.
 Just pure white color spread all over the ranges and you won’t be able to resist being composed and soaking in its serenity and purity!